alvinveroy/CodeCompass/RETROSPECTION.md

 ## Action Items / Follow-ups
 - Proceed with updating the documentation for `src/lib/agent.ts` to reflect its new role as the primary orchestrator.

+# Retrospection for Documentation (src_lib_agent_capabilities.md) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- Documentation for the new `src/lib/agent_capabilities.ts` module was successfully created.
+- Each capability is described with its purpose, parameters, return type, and key operational details.
+- The `CapabilityContext` interface, shared by all capabilities, is also documented.

+## What could be improved?
+- The parameter types for capabilities are defined in `src/lib/agent.ts`.
+The documentation for capabilities could directly link to or embed these Zod schema definitions for better clarity, rather than just naming the type.
+- As capabilities are added or modified, this documentation will need to be kept in strict sync.

+## What did we learn?
+- Separating capabilities into their own module (`agent_capabilities.ts`) and documenting them individually improves the clarity of the agent's architecture.
+- Consistent documentation structure for each capability makes it easier for developers to understand and use them.

+## Action Items / Follow-ups
+- Ensure that the parameter type names mentioned in `src_lib_agent_capabilities.md` exactly match the exported Zod schema types from `src/lib/agent.ts`.
+- Review all other documentation files for consistency with the agent refactor and new capabilities.